zmcartor/homestead-guide/source/glossary.rst

    hexadecimal
       Common representation format for byte sequencing.
 Its advantage is that values are represented in a compact format using two characters per byte (the characters ``[0-9][a-f]``).

-   ether
+   expanse
       Ether is the name of the currency used within Expanse.
 It is used to pay for computations within the EVM.
-Ambiguously, ether is also the name of a unit in the system;
+Ambiguously, expanse is also the name of a unit in the system;

 .. _EOA:

    EOA
       Externally Owned Account.
 An account controlled by a private key.
-If you own the private key associated with the EOA you have the ability to send ether and messages from it.
+If you own the private key associated with the EOA you have the ability to send expanse and messages from it.
 Contract accounts also have an address, see :ref:`Accounts`.
 EOAs and contract accounts may be combined into a single account type during Serenity.

 .. _gas: